Free Network Build Assessment

 Blueprint is designed as a pre-flight check that tells you whether your network will pass adequacy before you file.
 Official adequacy determinations are made by CMS through HPMS/NMM (Medicare Advantage), state regulators (Medicaid), and CCIIO (Exchange/QHP).
 Blueprint Analytics does not constitute regulatory advice.
 If processing any PHI or member data, ensure all data sharing agreements, BAAs, and HIPAA-compliant data handling are in place.

-The adequacy scoring alone is worth it.
-We used to find out about gaps at the worst possible time.
-Now we catch them at Week 4 and recruit proactively.
+We used to find out about adequacy gaps at the worst possible time — the week before filing.
+We built Analytics so teams catch them at Week 4 and recruit proactively.

 Analytics is powered by your CRM pipeline.